jamesrwilliams/personal-site/src/posts/2023/salesforce-commerce-cloud-react-custom-attribute-editors.md

 ### 4.2 - Client Updates for Breakout editor

 When adding breakout editor support we add support for three new event types we didn't add earlier.
-These are the `open`, `apply`, and `cancel` which do the following:
+These are:

-- Open requests Page Designer to open the specified editor in a modal
+- `Open` - Requests Page Designer to open the specified editor in a modal
-- Apply which closes the breakout editor and apply the changes made in the breakout editor to the _inline editor_.
+- `Apply` - This closes the breakout editor and apply the changes made in the breakout editor to the _inline editor_.
-- Cancel which closes the breakout editor and discard the changes made in the breakout editor.
+- `Cancel` - This closes the breakout editor and discard the changes made in the breakout editor.

 Taking what we added to the file we set up in [Step 3.2](#32---sfcc-event-client) we can expand our client to use these new breakout methods like so: